CMMouaikel/MLOPS_LAB/Readme.md

 # Git Lab

-## Tracking Files

-### What is .git?
+### Ex1
-A folder automatically created once a git repository is initialized using "git init".
-It's a hidden folder (starts with .) and contains all the necessary information to help git do its job (track changes, manage history, etc.).

-### What is the status of an added file?
-The file is now ready to be commited, therefore it's marked as modified by git and is now in the staging area.

-### Why does diff show nothing after staging changes? what to do to see the diff result?
+- .git is the brain of the repo. it stores everything. no .git, no repo
+- in staging area ("Changes to be committed"). goes from untracked to staged
-Becuase the default for the git diff command is showing the unstaged changes.
-When staging, to see changes, one should use git diff --staged
+- bcz git diff by default shows the unstaged changes. when staging, to see changes, one should use git diff --staged

-### How many characters of the commit identifier can you get away with typing at a minimum?
-Usually it's 7, but i got away with 4 (that might not work if there are more commits, because there might be collisions with other commits the smaller the ID gets)
+- usually it's 7, but i got away with 3 (might not work if there are more commits, cz there might be collisions with other commits, the smaller the ID gets.

-### Difference between git rm and rm:
-git rm not only deleted but also added the changes to the staging aread.
-Whereas rm just deletes the file, and the change is not staged.
-You'd have to do that manually.

-### Difference between git mv and mv
+### Ex1 - stretch

-Status looks like one file was deleted and waiting to be staged, and a new one was created as untracked file.
+- Status looks like one file was deleted and waiting to be staged, and a new one was created as untracked file.
 So i can't commit now.
 If we want git to understand that this was a rename we have to use "git add -A" using content similarity.

-### --stat
-shows change stats per file in log, show and diff
+- --stat shows change stats per file in log, show and diff

-## Git Branches
+### Ex 2

+### Ex2 - stretch

+- I see file marked as unmerged
+- git commit immediately after saving the file does not work.
+- one should add the file to tell git that the conflict has been resolved (mark resolution)

+### Ex 3

+- Changes are gone from step 5
+- could've used git restore file3.py
+- revert creates a new commit to undo what was done, therefore preserving history whereas checkout just discards the uncommited changes
+- Move HEAD to the parent of the current commit and changes are now staged, and the commit disappears
+- backup current commit with new branch
+- Changes of the current commit are now unstaged, when before they were staged.
+- HEAD is used so that we don't we remove any commit, just un-stage commits.
+- To reset the latest commit
+- the default (or scope) of git reset is --mixed.
+- everything in working directory and commit history is wiped
+- Git uses HEAD as default
+- After the commit --hard would have wiped the working changes to match the target

+### Ex 3 - stretch

+- git checkout -- file --> discards working tree edits and HEAD pointer still at the same place
+- git revert HEAD~2..HEAD --> will do 2 revert commits , so one for file4 and one for file 5
+- the files have their old content backup
+### Ex 4

+- yes using git checkout -b ...
+- rebase master: replays the commits on top of master, so base becomes master, meaning the feature branch is rewritten to be after master
+- Graph becomes linear on the feature branch, because rebase rewrites history while merge preserves histories of boths branchs and adds a merge commits
+- if git --abort: repo returns to state from before the rebase, and yes i can rerun the rebase and finish properly
+- the commit graph is linear
+- master commits come first, the feature commits on top
+- merge = non-linear graph (DAG) / rebase = linear line (history rewritten)
+- squash = combine commits (fewer but bigger commits, considered as cleaner history)
+- modify during interactive rebase and mark it as edit, then amend (git commit --amend)